joppe/apestaartje/doc/layout.md

 The Kernel
 Registers a router to the container
-Each bundle registers its controllers with the router
+Each bundle registers its controllers with the router.

+An action should return a response.
+A response can be a string/template/redirect?